-Buddhist mala beads are traditionally made of wood, bone or seeds but can be made of any material.
-We use a selection of materials to make our malas including sandalwood, rosewood, bodhi beads, rudraksha and genuine gemstones.
+Buddhist malas are traditionally made of wood, bone or seeds but can be made of any material.
+We use a selection of materials to make malas including sandalwood, bodhi beads, rudraksha and genuine gemstones.

 We hand knot our malas and individually bless each one with the multiplying mantra OM RUCHIRA MANI PRAVARTAYA HUM

 Mala is a Sanskrit word meaning garland.
 The Tibetan word for mala is threngwa.